kevinmcfarlane/rust-digit-recognizer/README.md

 The solution provided here (See [src/main.rs]) does not use any libraries, hence the designation "from-the-ground-up."

+It makes use of cost functions.
+Two are implemented here - [Manhattan Distance and Euclidean Distance].

-The cost function used is [Manhattan distance].
+Here is a formal definition of [Manhattan distance].

 ![Manhattan Distance](manhattan-distance.png)